TheLazyTomcat/SII_Decrypt/readme.txt

-Parts of the library
+Parts of the project
 ------------------------------
-The library can be principally used in three ways - directly as a code, as a dynamically loaded library (DLL) or as console program.
+The project can be principally used in three ways - directly as a code, as a dynamically loaded library (DLL) or as console program.

-  If you want to use it directly, simply include .\Source\Decryptor.pas file in your project and use classes provided in this unit.
+  If you want to use it directly, simply include files from .\Source folder in your project and use provided classes.
 Also make sure you add folder .\Source\Libs to project's search paths, as decryptor requires units that are stored there.

-  To use this library as DLL, include header file .\Headers\SII_DecryptLib.pas to your project and use functions and constants provided by this unit.
+  To use this project as a library (DLL), include header file .\Headers\SII_Decrypt_Header.pas to your project and use functions and constants provided by this unit.
 Don't forget to add compiled DLL to your program.

-  If you want to use this library in form of console program, you can do it as with almost all other console utilities.
+  If you want to use this project in form of console program, you can do it as with almost all other console utilities.
 Invoke the EXE and pass path to a processed file as a first command line parameter.
 You can also specify destination file (file where the decrypted result will be stored) as a second